mozilla/bedrock/docs/php.rst

 let moco become the primary codebase because if there's any error in the merge code, we can't afford to break the main Firefox product pages.
 There's also more developer attention on moco.

+**Special Note**: Only mozilla.com's .htaccess files are processed by Apache.
+All the others have been merged in so you shouldn't add anything to them.
+Please add all htaccess rules inthe mozilla.com codebase.

 Merge Magic
 ~~~~~~~~~~~